What is OmniUpdate?

-Omni is supported by University Web Communications and Information Technology Services (ITS), and is a free service to departments, centers, and offices within Vanderbilt University.
+Omni is supported by Digital Strategies and is a free service to departments, centers, and offices within Vanderbilt University.

-OmniUpdate was chosen by Vanderbilt in the spring of 2010 based on input from a committee made up of stakeholders from the University and Medical Center.
+OmniUpdate was chosen by Vanderbilt based on input from a committee made up of stakeholders from the University and Medical Center.
 After evaluating many products, Omni was chosen for these reasons:

 - It is designed specifically for higher education and is used by over 555 schools.